Neelam618/UPSC-Pathshala-Task/Readme.md

 # Known issues
 - The custom select input is not keyboard accessible
-- Color gradients are not used as per the design in some places

 # Local setup
 > This project uses Sass to manage styles.